bstatcomp/bayes4psy/README.md

 Bayesian models in the **bayes4psy** package are written with the [Stan](http://mc-stan.org) language.
 Stan functions required for working with these models are accessed via the **RStan** package.
 There are currently five models in the package:

-* a Bayesian t-test (Bayesian alterative to the classic t-test, see John Kruschke -- Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan),
+* a Bayesian t-test (Bayesian alternative to the classic t-test, see John Kruschke -- Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan),
 * a reaction time model (a hierarchical exponentially modified Gaussian model),
 * a success rate model (a hierarchical Bernoulli-Beta model),
 * a linear model (a hierarchical linear regression),